world-class/REPL/online_courses/free/README.md

     - Managing Security in Google Cloud Platform
     - Mitigating Security Vulnerabilities on Google Cloud Platform
 - [University of Illinois: Cloud Computing](https://www.coursera.org/specializations/cloud-computing) - Coursera Specialization

+### Complete curriculum
+- [Open Source Society University](https://github.com/ossu/computer-science) - *"The OSSU curriculum is a complete education in computer science using online materials."*
+- [Teach Yourself Computer Science](https://teachyourselfcs.com/) - *"Study all nine subjects below, in roughly the presented order, using either the suggested textbook or video lecture series, but ideally both.
+Aim for 100-200 hours of study of each topic, then revisit favorites throughout your career."*

 ### Computer vision
 - [University at Buffalo: Computer Vision Specialization](https://www.coursera.org/specializations/computervision) - Coursera Specialization